-Post-BD spirometry will be performed at V2 for all subjects (to evaluate inclusion criterion 3, see section 3.1) and in a subset of subjects during the treatment period.
+Post-BD spirometry will be performed at V2 for all subjects (to evaluate inclusion criterion 3, see section 3.1).

 Maximal bronchodilation will be induced using 4 inhalations of albuterol (90 $\mu$ g metered dose) or salbutamol (100 $\mu$ g metered dose) with or without a spacer device within 30 minutes $\pm$ 15 minutes of the final pre-BD spirometry measurement.
 Post-BD spirometry will be performed 20-30 minutes later.
 If a subject cannot tolerate 4 puffs of beta agonist, a lower number of inhalations may be considered at the investigator's clinical judgment.